scheng20/sharing-schedule-generator/README.md

 * Customizable groups, allowing you add and delete your own groups.

 * Built-in marketing strategies such as:
+    - Automatically categorizes input groups into different demographics based on group name, faculty, and year level.
-    - Sufficient day gaps between sharing your event with the same group in order to avoid spamming and annoying group members.
+    - Schedules sufficient gaps between sharing your event with the same demographic in order to avoid spamming and annoying the same people.
-    - Customizable target groups, allowing you to maximize your event exposure with the people that you want your event to attract the most.
+    - Customizable target groups, allowing you to maximize your event's exposure with the people that your event is targeted towards.
-    - More shares on days with more active users.
+    - Schedules more postings (aka sharing) on days with historically more active users.

 * User-friendly interface and display.